UdeS-CoBIUS/LSC-ncRNA/README.md

 ## General use
 Our method is divided into two main steps:

-- ➤ 1) Motifs computation and selection.
-Use the first profram as explained and detailed in the [Motifs computation and selection](#motifs_computation_and_selection)to generate the csv file.
+- 1) [➤ Motifs computation and selection](#motifs_computation_and_selection)  this is the first program to generate the csv file.

-- ➤ 2) Use the second prgram with the csv file as input to Fit and predect later the new ncRNA classification.
+- 2) [➤ Classification](#fit_predict) Use the second prgram with the csv file as input to Fit and predict later the new ncRNA classification.

 # Details & Experimentation Pipeline